 - Complete the Free Application for Federal Student Aid (FAFSA) and CSS Profile (if required) if planning to apply for financial aid.
 International students should check their colleges' websites for Certification of Finances forms applicable to them.

-- Review final list of colleges with your college counselor.
+- Review your final list of colleges with your college counselor.

 - Applications with a deadline of December 1 must be submitted to a member of the college counseling staff no later than November 15.